Strongly Suggested Previous Reading

 Just like an overall organization, when a team gets started (that is, when it is in its first life cycle), it often does not have strong, internal practices about effectively and efficiently achieving goals (about achieving strong performance).

 As the team continues to evolve, it becomes even more important to have more effective internal systems.
-Otherwise, the members experience increasing frustrations about not getting things done and confusion about who is doing what and by when.
+Otherwise, the members experience increasing frustrations about not getting things done and confusion about who is doing what and by whom.
 So they focus on making their performance management practices even stronger.

 Note that team performance management usually refers to the cycle of activities to enhance the performance of a team that has had at least several meetings.
 The activities to first develop the team are often referred to as team building.
 The activities to manage each meeting are about meeting management.
 The activities to guide and support the members’ activities during a meeting are referred to as facilitation.